srs-1/python_web_scraping/README.md

 Testing out web scraping using the beautifulsoup4 library

 ## Installation:
-1. Sfter cloning the repo, ensure the following libraries are installed: beautifulsoup4 and lxml
+1. After cloning the repo, ensure the following libraries are installed: beautifulsoup4 and lxml

+## Levels of Scraping:
-- Step 1: Extracting from an existing HTML file
+- L1: Extracting from an existing HTML file